Freq.Questions

 Where can I find someone to do landscaping and garden construction ... ?

-For local contractors ask our Operation Supervisor who will know someone.
-Also check out the landscaping industry BALI web site.
 Ensure that you obtain a couple of references, assess their qualifications and previous work.
-If you require a garden design, don't cutt corners and ask the contractor for a free design!
+If you require a garden design, don't cut corners and ask the contractor for a free design!
 If you are spending money on your garden, it is wise to put a lot of time into the design and planning.
 A "free" design will be reflected in the end product.
 Obtain a quote from a qualified garden designer, landscape architect or qualified contractor to undertake the initial design and specification.
 This will help ensure that you have the best design and make it easier to price and construct.

 Back to Top

-Why do the gardening staff not do a certain task ... ?
+Why do the gardening staff not do a certain task when they are here ... ?

-When a contract is specified the exact tasks will be set out.
-Eg. Mow lawns, clip edges, remove weeds from beds.
-Anything else is extra and subject to an agreed charge.
+When a contract is agreed the exact tasks will be set out.
+E.g. Mow lawns, clip edges, remove weeds from beds.
+We're also happy to undertake most other jobs, but have to agree with you first, simply ask for a free quote.
 For example, we would recommend that weeds in patios should be weedkilled in April/May and August if required and will be happy to give a competitive quote for this to be undertaken.

 Back to Top